-- Tips and tricks for optimizing and simplifying social media – Super helpful pointers that can help streamline, simplify and optimize how you use each platform.
+- Tips and tricks for optimizing and simplifying social media: useful pointers that can help streamline, simplify, and optimize how you use each platform.

-- The why and how of Search Engine Optimization (SEO) – Expert advice and tips to help ensure your posts go the distance.
+- The why and how of Search Engine Optimization (SEO): expert advice to help ensure your posts go the distance.

-- And finally the star of the show the content plan – this is a deeper dive from the overall strategy to planning what you’ll write for each platform, as well as how and when you’ll send these gems out to the world.
+- And finally, the star of the show, the content plan: diving deeper into your overall strategy to plan what you’ll write for each platform, what times to post, and where to best share these gems with the world.

 1. Get to know the top social media platforms

 Before we get to the main event, let’s get familiar with the best social media platforms your practice can use to reach more pet parents this year, as these will be a key part of your social media strategy.
 There are many other platforms out there and you may be using them, but our goal is to provide some intel on the ones most frequently used by veterinarians and pet owners.

 As one of the biggest social platforms in the game, Facebook is extremely relevant and important to your strategy.

 Thumbs up: It’s simple, fun, and effective, with very few limitations and built-in analytics to help you keep track of what works best for your audience.